The Sarai-Srinagar

-The Mughal Gardens in Kashmir include Shalimar Bagh, Nishat Bagh, and Chashme Shahi.
+Mughal Gardens – A Timeless Oasis of Beauty in Kashmir include Shalimar Bagh, Nishat Bagh, and Chashme Shahi.

-Nestled in the picturesque valley of Kashmir, the Mughal Gardens are a testament to the grandeur and elegance of the Mughal era.
-These gardens were meticulously designed to capture the natural beauty of the region, blending Persian garden traditions with the unique landscape of Kashmir.
-Among the most famous of these gardens are Shalimar Bagh, Nishat Bagh, and Chashme Shahi, each offering its own blend of history, beauty, and serenity.
+Nestled in the breathtaking Kashmir Valley, the Mughal Gardens stand as a magnificent testament to the grandeur and elegance of the Mughal era.
+Designed with meticulous precision, these gardens beautifully blend Persian garden traditionswith the natural splendor of Kashmir, creating a harmonious fusion of art, nature, and history.
+Among the most iconic are Shalimar Bagh, Nishat Bagh, and Chashme Shahi, each offering a unique blend of serenity, beauty, and historical significance.

 Shalimar Bagh: The Abode of Love

-Built in 1619 by the Mughal Emperor Jahangir for his beloved wife, Nur Jahan, Shalimar Bagh is a symbol of love and devotion.
-Located on the banks of Dal Lake, this garden is a masterpiece of Mughal landscaping.
-Spread over 31 acres, Shalimar Bagh is known for its terraces, flowing fountains, and shaded pavilions.
-The garden is divided into three sections: the public garden, the emperor’s garden, and the zenana or the private garden for royal women.
+Built in 1619 by Mughal Emperor Jahangir for his beloved wife, Nur Jahan, Shalimar Bagh stands as a timeless symbol of love and devotion.
+Nestled on the banks of Dal Lake in Srinagar, this 31-acre garden is a masterpiece of Mughal landscaping, renowned for its terraced lawns, flowing fountains, and shaded pavilions.

 Nishat Bagh: The Garden of Joy